codex-academy/codeX_ReleaseOneNarrativeWorkbook/Promises.md

 This code is much easier to read!
 We are calling `readFile` with a file name, the eventual result being the content of the file or an error.
 There are still callbacks, but the code flow much better.

 The code is using bluebird's promisification support, it can automatically create promises ([promisify](https://github.com/petkaantonov/bluebird/blob/master/API.md#promisification)) from modules that follows the Node JS callback convention.
-But we will focus at creating them manually as well.
-As we would like to use Promises with constructor functions, which bluebird's promisification can't do.
+We will also look at creating them manually, as we need Promises with constructor functions, which bluebird's promisification doesn't support.

-Using a Promise you can change to above code into:
+Using a Promise we can create a readFile constructor/factory function that looks like this:

 ```javascript
 var readFile = require('read-file');